ddavis-4/PersonalSite/README.md

     - I did like nothing tbh.

 ### We're back after some midterms and it is now Nov 8, lets see what I get done.
 - I did some stuff with the structure of the site.
 So initially when I started on this like a year and a half ago I was following a youtube tutorial. my first steps today were getting rid of a lof of the stuff in the header that I didn't understand.
 From there I made a 'pages' dir and created some pages to navigate to.
 I really am just makeing a structure I can build from. like on my projects page I have a few links, only the first one leads anywhere right now and it is too my github.

     TLDR: I made frame work to build from.

 ### we are back part 2 Nov 13
 Things were going stupendous, on Nov 10 Sun, my research partner mikey and I were able to successfully implement a field test of a bluetooth mesh network.
 I wont go into many details here but it was pretty cool.
 I am making slow progress with my homlabing project. buttttttt well see what I can get done.

 ### Dec 6 2024
 Hello dearest Mother,

     I am writing to you from the front.
 The days here grow bleak and dim.
 I will be sent over the trench in two weeks time.

         but, I am bored in class and dont wanna focus right now so im going to see what I can get done here for a bit.
 OH, I did do anything last time.

     I have done much Now I must work on uploading my content.

 ### Dec 9 2024
 I am in my senior design class and we have a quest lecturer.
 My page is now consistent.
 I need to work on populating it with content.

+### Dec 11 2024
+I didnt do any work on the cite yesterday but I did have a chance in class to upload at lot of the coding assignments ive done for class.
+I was only able to get the stuff I have on my personal mac, Ill go to a lab computer and upload more content soon.